adarshvpai/adarshvpai/Find me!.md

 5. In Instagram it was found the she was in Italy.

-6. In the challenge desription it was said that the country name is the flag.
+6. In the challenge description it was said that the country name is the flag.

 Flag - wired{...}